 - Have fun with the toppings!
 I stuck with classic homemade whipped cream and chocolate shavings, but you could get as creative as you like.
 Crushed candy bits, cookie crumbles, fresh berries, cocoa powder and mint leaves are other delicious options.

 - Or add a cookie crust to the bottom of your serving glass!
-Just crush your favorite cookies, like Oreos or graham crackers, and pack them into the bottom of the glass or bowl before adding the chocolate mousse.
+Just crush your favorite cookies, like Oreos or graham crackers, and pack them into the bottom of the glass or bowl before adding the mousse.

 - You could also add a swirl of jam, jelly, or peanut butter for more flavor!